proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Cat-a-file-with-line-numbers.md

 gem 'pg'
 ```

-With the `-n` flag you can view that file with line numbers
+With the `-n` or `--number` flag you can view that file with line numbers

 ```bash
 $ cat -n Gemfile